 Vacuum therapy is when an external device called a vacuum constriction device or a penis pump is placed over the penis.
 This creates a vacuum and draws blood into the penis.
 A constriction band or ring then traps the blood in the penis after a man gets an erection.

 Implant surgery is a an option when a patient either cannot tolerate other forms of erectile dysfunction treatment or if they do not work for him.
 This involves a malleable or inflatable device being surgically inserted into the shaft of the penis.
 We consider this surgery to be an appropriate choice for a patient if no other method of treatment is effective.
-While we do not perform implant surgery in our practice, there are several excellent surgeons who frequently perform this surgery in the NY metro area.
+We do not perform implant surgery in our practice.

 If you have erectile dysfunction, we want to be your ED doctor.
 Please give us a call if you are looking for an ED doctor on Long Island or an ED doctor in Boca Raton, FL.